jondot/hubble/README.md

 `content_type` is there to help you toggle algorithms upon the content's type - if you decide you want to be aware of that (i.e. parsing `rss` vs `atom`).

+## Contributing

+For your convenience,

+* I've set up a watchr script for continous testing: `$ bundle exec watchr specs.watchr`
+* Coverage by simplecov, run on demand: `$ rake spec COVERAGE=true`

 ## Copyright

 Copyright (c) 2011 [Dotan Nahum](http://gplus.to/dotan) [@jondot](http://twitter.com/jondot).
 See LICENSE.txt for further details.